Elpeaze/alx-low_level_programming/README.md

-Project on variables, if, else, while.
+Projects on functions, nested loops.